LankyPaddy/docs.particular.net/nservicebus/containers/index.md

 Using an external container is usefull when:

-* A external container is already present and you want types that are registered in that container to be injected in your messages handlers or other types that NServiceBus creates internally.
+* you require types that are registered in another container to be injected in your messages handlers or other types that NServiceBus creates internally.
 * Have lifetime requirements on the created instances that are not supported by the  NServiceBus object builder.
 * Not want to use the NServiceBus object builder because you are already familiar with other dependency injection frameworks.